Telescope Array Bursts, Radio Pulses and Axion Quark Nuggets: Conclusion

-As we argued at the very end of previous Section \ref{B-numerics} the $\cal{E}$-type radiation plays the dominant role in radio emission.
-The corresponding results have been summarized at the very end of Section \ref{numerics} where it has been argued that the radio pulse can be recorded if proper instruments are designed and built at the TASD site.
+Now we summarize the results of our studies.
+As we argued at the very end of previous Sect. \ref{B-numerics} the $\cal{E}$-type radiation plays the dominant role in radio emission.
+The corresponding results have been summarized at the very end of Sect. \ref{numerics} where it has been argued that the radio pulse can be recorded if proper instruments are designed and built at the TASD site.
 The pulse must be synchronized with TASD bursts.
 Such a signal cannot be confused with any other spurious and noise signals as a result of this synchronization.
 Therefore, observing (not observing) such synchronized signals can confirm, substantiate or refute our proposal.

-Our arguments are entirely based on the AQN framework.
-Why should we take this model seriously?
-In section \ref{AQN} we mentioned that this model was originally formulated to resolve simultaneously two fundamental puzzles of the modern cosmology: the observed matter-antimatter asymmetry and the observed similarity between the dark and visible components of the Universe, i.e. the ratio $\Omega_{\rm DM}\sim \Omega_{\rm visible}$ holds irrespectively to any specific features of the model.
+We further argued in Sect. \ref{mimic} that the AQN-induced radio signals can be easily discriminated from the pulses generated by the thunderstorm lightning events.